Documentation

 , which is quite fast.

-On average, IP lookups on ipapi.is take around 1.2ms
+On average, IP lookups on ipapi.is take about 1.2ms

 of